suqaba/SuqabaUI/README.md

 Disclaimer
 --------------------

+SuqabaUI builds upon components originally developed for the FreeCAD interface.
-This project is not affiliated with, endorsed by, or sponsored by the FreeCAD project or its contributors.
-Suqaba gratefully acknowledges the outstanding work of the FreeCAD community and has integrated its cloud-native solver into the FreeCAD platform.
+Suqaba is not affiliated with, endorsed by, or sponsored by the FreeCAD project or its contributors.
+Suqaba gratefully acknowledges the outstanding work of the FreeCAD community.